ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    when starting this I-D [we opted for it](https://github.com/ioggstream/draft-polli-ratelimit-headers/issues/34#issuecomment-519366481)

-   The basic form of those fields is easily parseable, even by implementors procesing responses using technologies like dynamic interpreter with limited syntax.
+   The basic form of those fields is easily parseable, even by implementers processing responses using technologies like dynamic interpreter with limited syntax.

    Using a single field complicates parsing and takes